mermaid-js/mermaid/docs/mermaidAPI.md

 ### curve

 How mermaid renders curves for flowcharts.
-Possibel values are basis, linear and cardinal. **Default value linear**.
+Possibel values are
+- basis
+- linear (**default**)
+- cardinal

 ## sequence